IllDepence/JSONkeeper/README.md

 Special behaviour is defined for `http://codh.rois.ac.jp/iiif/curation/1#Curation`.
 Create, Reference and Offer Activities are generated.

+For JSON-LD documents that are posted without any access restriction (X-Access-Token or X-Firebase-ID-Token) no Activities will be generated.

 #### Private JSON documents
-To prevent JSON documents to appear in the Activity Stream, a header `X-Private` with the value `true` can be provided when creating or updating.
+To prevent access restricted JSON documents to appear in the Activity Stream, a header `X-Private` with the value `true` can be provided when creating or updating.

 The `private` setting can furthermore be managed at `/<api_path>/<json_id>/status`.
 A GET requests will yield metadata associated with the JSON document.
 A value update is possible through a PATCH request with a payload in the form of `{"private": "<value>"}`, where `<value>` can be "true" or "false".